 Airplane Rides Speaking of flying – how about seeing the area from the passenger seat of a small plane?
 The annual Calaveras Air Fair is April 18 at the Calaveras County Airport near San Andreas.
 For $10 ($5 for kids) you can take a ride above it all.

 Mountain Biking When it comes to peddle power, you’ll find great single-track mountain bike trails 365 days a year.
-Like a seasonl migration, in winter we’re riding the lower foothills at New Melones Recreation Area, as the weather warms the pine forests of Arnold Rim Trail beckon, with the 30+ miles of trail and fire roads, open to feet, peddles and the saddle bound.
+Like a seasonl migration, in winter we’re riding the lower foothills at New Melones Recreation Area and at New Hogan Lake, and as the weather warms the pine forests of Arnold Rim Trail beckon, with the 30+ miles of trail and fire roads, open to feet, peddles and the saddle bound.
 Then at the height of summer heat nothing beats a breezy 70 degree day on the granite slick rock around Bear Valley.
 Bear Valley Adventure Company will rent you bikes, as well as provide on demand shuttle service to get you to great riding.

 Rock Climbing Winter and spring are the times to test your vertical limits on the basalt columns and steep walls of Table Mountain, part of the New Melones Recreation area.
 Once a “secret” among local climbers, the routes have become a popular destination for climbers from all over Northern California.
 Not much here is below a 5.10+ rating, so come ready for a workout.
 Summer time opens up the high country for granite slabs and bouldering, especially in the Hells Kitchen and Spicer Terraces region near Bear Valley.
 Check in with Sierra Nevada Adventure Company in Arnold or Sonora for gear, guides and access tips from their helpful staff.